cjoak1028/github-user-search-app/README.md

-# Frontend Mentor - GitHub user search app solution
+# GitHub user search app

-This is a solution to the [GitHub user search app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/github-user-search-app-Q09YOgaH6).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+A web application that lets users search Github profiles by username

 ## Table of contents